Internal gravity waves in stratified flows with and without vortical modes: Introduction

-The most commonly used WWT prediction is certainly the scale invariant stationary solutions to the kinetic equation, which gives the expected spatial waves' energy spectra in the statistically steady state.
-The solutions are usually of two types: the thermodynamic equilibrium solution (Rayleigh-Jeans spectra), and the non equilibrium solution(s) that are linked to the cascade(s) of the dynamical invariant(s) of the system among scales (Kolmogorov-Zakharov spectra) \cite{nazarenko_wave_2011}.
-It is important to note that these solutions can be considered as valid only if the collision integral in the waves' kinetic equation converges.
-The importance of the nonlinear interactions among internal gravity waves was recognized early, leading to several derivations of waves' kinetic equations (see \cite{muller_nonlinear_1986, lvov_resonant_2012}).
+The most commonly used prediction of WWT is the scale-invariant stationary solution to the kinetic equation.
+This solution gives the expected spatial energy spectra of waves in the statistically steady state.
+There are two types of solutions: the thermodynamic equilibrium solution (Rayleigh-Jeans spectra), and the non-equilibrium solutions that are linked to the cascade of the dynamical invariants of the system along scales (Kolmogorov-Zakharov spectra) \cite{nazarenko_wave_2011}.
+It is important to note that the Kolmogorov-Zakharov spectra are obtained after the Zakharov transformation, which can add spurious solutions.
+Therefore, these spectra can be considered as valid only if the collision integral in the original wave kinetic equation converges.
+The importance of the nonlinear interactions among internal gravity waves was recognized early, leading to several derivations of waves kinetic equations (see \cite{muller_nonlinear_1986, lvov_resonant_2012}).
 Derivation of the Kolmogorov-Zakharov spectra in the limit of large vertical wave-numbers $k_z \simeq k \gg k_h$ can be found in \cite{caillol_kinetic_2000, lvov_hamiltonian_2001}.
-This solution corresponds to an energy cascade, and is given by the energy spectra
+This candidate solution corresponds to an energy cascade, and is given by the energy spectra

+where the change of coordinates is defined by the dispersion relation $E(\omega, k_z) = E(k_h,k_z) \left( \partial \ok / \partial k_h \right)^{-1}$.
+Yet, it was noted that this candidate does not satisfy the requirement of locality, i.e. the collision integral diverges on it.
+In the other words, it is not a valid mathematical solution of the kinetic equation.
+Later, it was shown that power law solutions $E(k_h,k_z) \sim k_h^{-\alpha_h} ~ k_z^{-\alpha_z}$ have convergent collision integral's contributions only on the segment $\alpha_h \in ]2, 3[, \alpha_z=1$ \cite{lvov_oceanic_2010, dematteis_downscale_2021}.
+The collision integral was then computed numerically on this segment, and it was deduced that the only scale invariant stationary solution to the kinetic equation was close to

+It was also shown that the dominant contributions to the collision integral corresponds to non-local transfers first identified by McComas \cite{mccomas_resonant_1977}, notably the Parametric Subharmonic Instability (PSI) \cite{mccomas_resonant_1977, muller_nonlinear_1986} observed in oceans \cite{mackinnon_parametric_2013} and experiments \cite{rodda_experimental_2022}, consisting in the resonant interaction of a primary wave and two smaller-scale waves of nearly half the frequency.

+When $k/\kb \gg 1$, nonlinearity is not small and WWT is not valid.
+Based on the idea that there exists a range of spatial scales where buoyancy force has the same order of magnitude than inertia, the following 1D integrated energy spectra

+where predicted \cite{lindborg_energy_2006}.
+In the strong wave turbulence context, these predictions can also be obtained using critical balance arguments \cite{nazarenko_critical_2011, nazarenko_wave_2011}.
+At even smaller scales, where stratification is negligible, an isotropic range with the energy spectra